Introduction to Cloud-Native Technologies

 Key Technologies Enabling Serverless

-Cloud Functions and Event-Driven Workflows AWS Lambda, Azure Functions, and Google Cloud Functions allow developers to build reactive applications triggered by events like HTTP requests or database changes.
+At the core of serverless computing, platforms like AWS Lambda, Azure Functions, and Google Cloud Functions empower developers to build reactive applications that respond automatically to events-such as HTTP requests, file uploads, or database changes.

 Observability in Cloud-Native Environments